 Her face turned ashy.

-All he could do was gaze at her.
+All he could do was watch her.

 Finally, he agreed.
 "You will tell me everything.
-And the duration of your stay on Vegetasei, you will stay here, in my room, so you cannot inform anyone."
+And for the duration of your stay on Vegetasei, you will stay here, in my room, so you cannot inform anyone."

+Her face contorted.
 "What?!
 You're just going to lock me up here?"

 He watched her face.